larryb-vsb/MDAS/replit.md

 Timezone: CST (America/Chicago) - All dates and times should display in Central Time.
 Critical System Requirement: "Never re-fresh" policy - all auto-refresh functionality permanently disabled and verified working.

+## Known Critical Issues
+**Sidebar Menu Disappearing Bug**: When adding new pages, the mobile sidebar menu disappears after clicking.
+This is caused by missing `onClick={() => setOpen(false)}` in the mobile navigation NavItem components.
+The fix is documented in `client/src/components/layout/MainLayout.tsx` with comprehensive comments and examples.
+ALWAYS test mobile navigation after adding new pages.

 ## System Architecture

 MMS employs a modern client-server architecture with clear separation between frontend and backend components.